 We believe that the players willing to invest effort, time, and money into reshaping entrenched systems and attitudes will lead in the marketplace.
 With that in mind, we created this four-part series on Human-Centered Healthcare.
 In Human-Centered Healthcare we break down various patient-centric strategies and present a rationale for adopting a more human-centered healthcare approach within the pharmaceutical industry

-We will post the second part of Human-Centered Healthcare in two weeks: Six Ways to Win With Human Centricity.
+Human-Centered Healthcare Part Two: Six Ways to Win With Human Centricity